avierstr/amplicon_sorter/README.md

 `-sg', '--similar_genes`: 'Similarity to sort genes in groups (value between 50 and 100).
 Default=50.0

 `-ss', '--similar_species`: Similarity to sort to species level (value between 50 and 100).
 Default=85.0

+`-sfq', '--save_fastq`: Save the results also in fastq files (fastq files will not contain the consensus sequence)

 ### How it works (in short):